Initially published in 2021, this post has been edited for clarity.

 The point is, I’m willing to wade through the drama to get to the artistic segments.
 But if you watch ANTM (or any other show) just for the drama, you’ll get no judgment from me.

-- Stephanie Plum series – Janet Evanovich
+- Stephanie Plum series by Janet Evanovich

 We all have our literary guilty pleasures: perhaps yours is the romantic melodrama of Nicholas Sparks, or bodice rippers, or even cocaine-era Stephen King (seriously, The Tommyknockers is batshit insane).
 Whatever your tastes are, there’s something out there to satisfy them.
 One of my indulgences is the Stephanie Plum series.
 Stephanie is, to put it bluntly, a hot mess.
 At the beginning of the first novel in the series, One for the Money, Stephanie is out of work and has resorted to selling off her belongings to pay the bills.
 She convinces her cousin Vinny to give her a job at his bail bond business, thinking she’d be a filing clerk, but the only position available is as a bounty hunter.
 Each book follows the exact same formula: Stephanie gets a case, she screws it up several times before she finally gets it right, and she spends the rest of her time wavering between the two gorgeous men in her life, fellow bounty hunter Ranger and cop (and her high school boyfriend) Joe Morelli.
 It’s utterly ludicrous, and I love it.

-- Twister (1996)
+- Twister

 It’s not that Twister is a BAD movie, it’s just that I love it all out of proportion to its quality.
 Cinematographer Jan de Bont’s work on films like Die Hard helped him make the leap to directing.
-Speed, de Bont’s directorial debut, was so wildly successful, he basically received studio carte blanche for his follow-up feature, 1996’s Twister.
+Speed, de Bont’s directorial debut, was so wildly successful that he basically received studio carte blanche for his follow-up feature, 1996’s Twister.
 A $92 million budget allowed de Bont to utilize the most cutting-edge special effects and sound techniques.
 And that cast!
 In spite of being hamstrung by a clichéd premise and corny dialogue, the actors are more than game, particularly the members of the supporting cast – Lois Smith elevates everything she’s in, Alan Ruck is a god damn delight as Rabbit (“Rabbit is good, Rabbit is wise”) and the magnificent Philip Seymour Hoffman chews every bit of scenery as storm chaser Dusty.

 - The Brady Bunch

 The Brady Bunch was a Gen-X rite of passage.
-An idyllic world where an architect can comfortably support a family of nine (let’s face it, Alice was part of the family) and every problem can be solved before the final commercial break, the Brady family’s existence seemed far removed from the strife of the real world.
+An idyllic world where an architect can comfortably support a family of nine (let’s face it, Alice was a member of the family) and every problem can be solved before the final commercial break, the Brady family’s existence seemed far removed from the strife of the real world.
 Never were race riots mentioned in the Brady home, or the seemingly endless war in Vietnam.
-Once in a while a Brady child dabbled in naughtiness (Greg smoked!
+Once in a while, a Brady child dabbled in naughtiness (Greg smoked!
 Cindy’s a tattletale!), but they always saw the error of their ways by episode’s end.
 It was an endearingly naïve world, and we gobbled it up.
 The Brady Bunch was one of the first series I watched in syndication, years before cable networks like Nickelodeon and Ion Television existed.
 By the time I was in college, TBS was airing the show each weekday at 4:05 and 4:35, and my roommate and I would make a game out of who could guess which episode it was faster.

 - Yacht rock